edu-secmachine/javulna/readme.md

 <a name="Exercise_8"></a>
 ### Exercise  8 – attack The LDAP
 **Short Description**
-The application contains a simpel service which enables users to find what data is stored about them in an LDAP directory.
+The application contains a simple service which enables users to find what data is stored about them in an LDAP directory.
 In order to obtain the data users have to provide their username and password.
 Can you get users data without knowing their passwords?

 **Service endpoint**